gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

 #linebreak()
 Found failure sequence for input: $x = 0, z = 0, y = 2640$.

 This concludes the concolic testing for this example.
-Other input's can be found, but they do not change the behaviour of the program or find a new failure sequence.
-For example; for $y$ a negative value my traverse the false branch, but does not significantly change the program output.
+Additional input values can be found, but they do not change the behaviour of the program or find a new failure sequence.
+For example: when $y$ is a negative value, the `false` branch may be traversed, but does not significantly change the program output.

 #set page(columns: 2)